SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part I.md

 	- The one with the maximum utility i.e. lowest cost.

 ### Types of Environment
-- **Accessible (vs Inaccessible)**	- the agent’s sensory apparatus gives it access to the complete state of the environment- **Deterministic (vs Non-Deterministic)**	- the next state of the environment is completely determined by the current state and the actions executed by the agent- **Episodic (vs Sequential)**	- each episode is not affected by the actions taken in previous episodes- **Static (vs Dynamic)**	- environment does not change while an agent is deliberating- **Discrete (vs Continuous)**	- a limited number of distinct percepts and actions
+- **Accessible (vs Inaccessible):** The agent’s sensory apparatus gives it access to the complete state of the environment.- **Deterministic (vs Non-Deterministic):** The next state of the environment is completely determined by the current state and the actions executed by the agent.- **Episodic (vs Sequential):** Each episode is not affected by the actions taken in previous episodes.- **Static (vs Dynamic):** The environment does not change while an agent is deliberating.- **Discrete (vs Continuous):** There are a limited number of distinct percepts and actions.

 ## Problem Formulation
 ### Problem-Solving Agent
-- Rational Goal-Based Agent	- Performance measure defined in terms of satisfying goals.
+- Rational Goal-Based Agent	- Performance measure is defined in terms of satisfying goals.

 #### Steps1.
 Goal Formulation	- Define and organise objectives (goal states).
 2. Problem Formulation	- Define what states and actions (transitions) to consider.
 3. Search for a Solution	- Find a sequence of actions that lead to a goal state.
 	- No Knowledge → Random Search